-Find out how to get help and support while you're overseas.
+Find out how to get help and support before and during you travels.

 Adjusting while travelling

 Visiting another country, while exciting, can be an overwhelming experience – especially if this is your first time overseas or first time travelling solo.
 Don't worry, being nervous and taking a little time to adjust is expected.
 To ease your mind a little, we've included some information that might help.

 As an LGBTIQA+ student, you are a valued and vibrant part of the University of Melbourne.
 Many destinations will be as accepting (or more) of different sexual and gender identities, but unfortunately there are also destinations where laws, customs and attitudes towards you will be very different.

 Familiarise yourself with these tips and resources to keep safe and healthy during your time overseas.

 What to do in an emergency

 If you encounter an emergency during your overseas study, it's important to know the key contacts that can help.

 We're here to help.
 Below you will find common challenges faced by students studying overseas.
 If you require further assistance, please contact Stop 1.